noahehall/theBookOfNoah/_javascript.md

   - most devices refresh their screens 60x a second
     1. each of those frames has a budget of 16ms - 10ms = 10ms per frame
   - jank: when you fail to meet 10ms of your code runtime per frame, the frame rate drops and the content judders on the screen
-  - pixel to screen pipeline
+  - pixel pipeline/pixel to screen pipeline
     1. javascript: e.g. animation, sorting, DOM modifications, css animations/transitions, etc.
-    2. style: figuring out which css rules apply to which elemetns
+    2. style: figuring out which css rules apply to which elements based on matching selectors, once rules are knonwn they are applied and the final styles for each element are calculated
+      - changing the dom through adding/removing elements, changing attributes/classes, animations, will cause the browser to recalculate element styles
+      - style calculations process
+        1. create a set of matching selectors: browser figures out which classes, pseudo-selectors and IDs apply to any given element
+        2. take all the style rules from the matching selectors and figure out what final styles the element has
-    3. layout/Reflow in firefox: how much space and where on the screen each element lives
+    3. layout/Reflow in firefox: once the browser knows which rules to apply to an element it can begin to calculate how much space it takes up and where it is on screen
+      - the web's layout model means one element can affect others, e.g. the width of the body can affect its children
       - each element will have ex/implicit sizing info based on the CSS that was used, the contents of the element or the parent element
       - triggering layout will always trigger paint
+        1. any changes to **geometric properties** e.g. width, height, left, top, etc
       - Layout cost:
         1. # of elements that require layout
-        2. complixity of those layouts
+        2. complexity of those layouts
-        3.
     4. paint: process of drawing out text, colors, images, borders, shadows, etc. that eventually get composited to the users' screen: every visual part of the element;
       - typically involves multiple *layers*
       - this is usually the longest running of all all tasks in the *pixel-to-screen* pipeline
       - changing any property apart from transforms/opacity always triggers paint
+      - paint/rasterizing process
       1. create a list of draw calls
       2. filling in pixels
-        - 1 and 2 === *rasterize*
     5. compositing: taking the multiple layers from the paint process and drawing them to the screen in the correct order so that the page renders correctly
       - where the painted parts of the page are put together for displaying on screen.
       - two key factors in this area that affect page performance: the number of compositor layers that need to be managed, and the properties that you use for animations.